ocramz/ocramz.github.io/_posts/2021-06-22-finding-core-th.markdown

 {% endhighlight %}

-And that's it!
 All that's left is to package `printCore` into our custom implementation of `installCoreToDos`:

 {% highlight haskell %}
 -- append a 'CoreDoPluginPass' at the _end_ of the 'CoreToDo' list